0x416c616e/ticketing_system/README.md

 **Main.java:** main method as well as some methods relating to different menu options.

-**Technician.java:** the logged in technicianís information gets retrieved from the database and put into a Technician object.
+**Technician.java:** the logged in technician‚Äôs information gets retrieved from the database and put into a Technician object.
 It gets refreshed every now and then with Technician.updateAll();

 **MenuPrinter.java:** in order to de-clutter the Main class, I put some menu methods in the MenuPrinter class.
-Itís mostly just print statements with lists of menu options.
+It‚Äôs mostly just print statements with lists of menu options.

 **4 tables:** Employee, Technician, StandardProcedure, and Ticket.

-**General lists vs. detailed individual info:** when you want to view many records at the same time, it only shows certain fields, because it canít fit everything on a single line.
+**General lists vs. detailed individual info:** when you want to view many records at the same time, it only shows certain fields, because it can‚Äôt fit everything on a single line.
 If you want to view detailed info about something, you will have to use the menu option to view it individually, based on ID.
 Viewing something individually will show all the fields, not just some of them.

 **Time limitations:** I made lots of features for the regular technician menu, but ran out of time towards the end.
 I finished the project, but the admin menu options are a little more minimal than the regular technician ones.
 But admins can still create, read, update, and delete any of the 4 entities in the system (tickets, employees, technicians, and procedures).